View this document as: a single page | multiple pages.

 This section includes requirements for CSPs that support the use of confirmation codes.

-Confirmation codes are used to confirm that an applicant has access to a postal address, email address, or phone number, for the purposes of future communications.
-They are also used as an identity verification option at IALs 1 and 2, as described in Sec.
-2.5.1.
+Confirmation codes are used to confirm that an applicant has access to a postal address, email address, or phone number for the purposes of future communications.
+Confirmation codes delivered to a postal or phone address can also be used as an identity verification option at IALs 1 and 2, as described in Sec.
+4.1.6 and Sec.
+4.2.6.

 Confirmation codes used for these purposes SHALL include at least 6 decimal digits (or equivalent) from an approved random bit generator (see Sec.
 3.2.12 of [SP800-63B]).
-The confirmation code may be presented as numeric or alphanumeric (e.g., Base64) for manual entry; a secure (e.g., https) link containing a representation of the confirmation code; or a machine-readable optical label, such as a QR code, containing the confirmation code.
+The confirmation code may be presented as numeric or printable ASCII representation for manual entry, a secure (e.g., https) link containing a representation of the confirmation code, or a machine-readable optical label (e.g., QR code) that contains the confirmation code.

 Confirmation codes SHALL be valid for at most: